ayecue/greybel-js/README.md

 	-r, --refresh	Rebuilds UI.
 ```

 Keep in mind that not all functionality is implemented yet.
-So certain parts of the Grey Hack API is not there.
+So certain parts of the Grey Hack API isn't there yet.

+### Hint

+Sometimes it can happen that it won't build correctly the first time.
+So just execute it a second time.

 ### Examples:
 #### Most common emulator UI command: